Getting a Medical Marijuana Card in CT

 • In Connecticut, patients are allowed a maximum of 5.0 ounces a month – unless a physician directs otherwise.

-• In order to purchase from a marijuana dispensary, patients are required to have a medical marijuana card.
+• In order to purchase from a medical marijuana dispensary, patients are required to have a medical marijuana card.

 • Qualifying patients cannot be confined in a correctional institution or facility under the supervision of the state’s department of correction.